Market Regulations

 All rental properties in Dublin must meet minimum physical standards as set out in the Housing (Standards for Rented Houses) Regulations.
 These standards ensure that rental properties are safe, secure, and suitable for habitation.
 Landlords are legally obligated to maintain their properties in compliance with these standards throughout the duration of any tenancy.

 Properties must have adequate heating, ventilation, natural lighting, and basic amenities.
-They must be structurally sound, weatherproof, and free from dampness.
-All electrical and gas installations must be safely installed and maintained, with appropriate certification provided to tenants.
-Local authorities conduct inspections to ensure compliance, and landlords face penalties for failing to meet these standards.
+They must be structurally sound and be weatherproof.
+All electrical and gas installations must be safely installed and maintained.

 Under current regulations, rental deposits (typically one month's rent) must be handled according to specific guidelines.
-Deposits must be returned to tenants at the end of the tenancy, minus any legitimate deductions for damage beyond normal wear and tear.
-Landlords must provide detailed accounts of any deductions, supported by receipts or invoices where applicable.
+Deposits will be returned to tenants at the end of the tenancy, typically within 14 days of a tenancy ending.
+However this may take longer if there are any legitimate deductions for damage beyond normal wear and tear.
+Landlords must provide a breakdown of any deductions, supported by receipts or invoices where applicable.

 Important Note: This information provides a general overview of RTB regulations as of 2026.
 Regulations may be updated periodically.
 For the most current and detailed information, please consult the official RTB website or seek professional legal advice.
 Dublin City Rentals ensures all our properties and tenancy agreements comply fully with current RTB requirements.